-The other day, a client of ours emailed us that the digital marketing campaign we had set up hadn’t produced any results yet, and should we start brainstorming different approaches?
-Although it was too early to be asking that (the ads had been running a couple of days at most), the question showed that he has the right approach to small business marketing—namely that one should always be testing and tweaking your campaigns until they deliver you the results you want.
+The other day, a client of ours emailed us.
+He said that since the digital marketing campaign we had set up hadn’t produced any results yet, perhaps we should start brainstorming different approaches.
+Now, to be clear. in this case, it was way too early to be asking that question, since the ads had been running a couple of days at most.
+But we liked seeing that he has the right approach to small business marketing—namely that one should always be testing and tweaking your campaigns until they deliver you the results you want.

 It also brought up an interesting question: when should you start to mess with a marketing campaign?
 How long should you wait before you call time of death?
 Theron and I knew it was too early in this case because we have decades and decades (OK, now I feel old) of experience on how long it takes for various campaigns to get running.
 But without the benefit of that experience, how does one know?